-Vector's health and safety policy states Vector's overarching commitments and requirements for health and safety.
-Vector conducts its business activities in such a way as to protect the health and safety of employees, contractors, members of the public and visitors in and within the vicinity of Vector's work environment and those people in the vicinity of its assets.
-Vector is committed to continual and progressive improvement in its health and safety performance and ensures it has sufficient, competent resources and effective systems at all levels of Vector to fulfil this commitment.
+Vector's health and safety policy states the company's overarching commitments and requirements for health and safety.
+Vector conducts its business activities in such a way as to protect the health and safety of all employees and contractors of Vector Limited and its' Related Companies ("Vector People"), the public and visitors in its work environment.